evert/evert.github.com/_posts/2015/2015-05-19-psr-7-released.md

 the result of the hard work of many people, but in particular [Matthew Weier O'Phinney][1] who did an amazing job herding cats with class.

-Dispite my [concerns][2] and my lone vote against the proposal, I'm excited to see this become the standard.
+Despite my [concerns][2] and my lone vote against the proposal, I'm excited to see this become the standard.
 It's long overdue and it's time for PHP to move on from its clumsy [superglobals][3].
 I'm also very interested to see if my concerns around the immutability aspect of the objects turned out to be